Disability Documentation Guidelines

 If You Have Documentation

 We understand that it may be difficult to get evaluated for a health condition or disability.
 We acknowledge that it may take time to get copies of your documentation from other agencies.
-Documetnation is very helpful to DSS staff in determining accommodations.
-If you have documentation that you can access please provide any that contain the following information:
+Documentation is very helpful to DAC staff in determining accommodations.
+If you have documentation that you can access please provide any that contain any of the following information:

 What if I don't have any documentation?

-The final determination for accommodations rests with Clark College's Disability Support Services staff.
-If there are any questions, contact Disability Support Services at dss@clark.edu
+The final determination for accommodations rests with Clark College's Disability Access Center staff.
+If there are any questions, contact Disability Access Center at dac@clark.edu.

 Where you may be able to get Documentation: